MED0001535106. This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, read more here

 Breast Reduction

-• Rashes and skin irritation underneath the breast
+• Rashes or skin irritation under the breasts

 Things to consider before surgery

-During your initial consultation with Dr Hanikeri, your breast reduction/mammoplasty surgeon in Perth, your specific concerns will be evaluated to determine how the procedure can be customised to meet your needs.
+During your consultation with Dr Hanikeri, an experienced breast reduction surgeon in Perth, your specific concerns and goals will be carefully discussed.
+This consultation is your opportunity to:

 Breast Reduction